itskathylam/DataPres/README.md

   - Path > Trace Bitmap > Multiple Scans > uncheck Smooth; select Colours and specify a number of Scans that approximates the number of colours in the image
   - Click Update to get a preview
   - Click OK; the new vector image will be generated on top of the raster image
+  - Move the vector image and delete the older raster image
+  - Save and close the file

 ## Figure Critique